Bahakirbasogluu/docgen_data/README.md

 A multilingual, multi-turn **technical support dialogue dataset**.
 Each sample contains a complete issue-resolution thread between an end user/customer and a Technical Support Agent (TSA), together with the issue title, the related product/application category, a sentiment label, and a reference summary.
 The dataset is designed to evaluate **issue classification, title generation, sentiment analysis, and summarization** in enterprise technical-support scenarios.

-> The data was used **only for evaluation and few-shot prompt design** — not for model training or fine-tuning.

 ## Contents